PowerShell/SecretStore/Docs/DesignDoc.md

 ### Data file encryption

-The data file uses symmetric encryption with an Aes 256 key.
+The data file uses symmetric encryption with an AES 256 key.
-The Aes key, along with an iv value, is stored in the data file along with the secret data  and metadata.
+The AES key, along with an iv value, is stored in the data file along with the secret data  and metadata.
-If a password is required, then a new Aes key is cryptographically derived from the stored Aes key plus the provided password, and the derived key is used for encryption.
+If a password is required, then a new AES key is cryptographically derived from the stored AES key plus the provided password, and the derived key is used for encryption.
-For password-less operation, the stored Aes key itself is used for encryption.
+For password-less operation, the stored AES key itself is used for encryption.

 The metadata is decrypted and read into memory.
 Metadata does not include the actual secret values, so it remains in memory un-encrypted.